mozilla/legal-docs/en/firefox_privacy_notice.md

 Read the telemetry documentation for [Desktop](https://firefox-source-docs.mozilla.org/toolkit/components/telemetry/telemetry/index.html), [Android](https://firefox-source-docs.mozilla.org/mobile/android/index.html), or [iOS](https://github.com/mozilla-mobile/firefox-ios/wiki/Telemetry) or learn how to opt-out of this data collection on [Desktop](https://support.mozilla.org/en-US/kb/share-data-mozilla-help-improve-firefox?redirectlocale=en-US&redirectslug=send-performance-data-improve-firefox) and [Mobile](https://support.mozilla.org/en-US/kb/send-usage-data-firefox-mobile-browsers).
 {: #telemetry }

-### Set a default search provider {: #defaultsearch }
+### Search

+You can perform searches directly from several places in Firefox, including the Awesome Bar, Search Bar, or on a New Tab.
+We receive data about how you engage with search in Firefox and the number of searches you request from our search partners.

 * __Location data__: When you first use Firefox, it uses your IP address to set your default search provider based on your country.
-[Learn more](https://support.mozilla.org/kb/change-your-default-search-settings-firefox).
+Learn more.

+* __Search queries__: Firefox by default sends search queries to your search provider to help you discover common phrases other people have searched for and improve your search experience if your selected search provider supports search suggestions.
+[Learn more](https://support.mozilla.org/kb/use-popular-search-suggestions-firefox-search-bar), including how to disable this feature.
+If you enable Firefox Suggest, we and our partners may also receive your search queries.
+[Learn more below](#searches).

-### Suggest relevant content
+### Recommend relevant content

-Firefox displays content, such as “Snippets” (messages from Mozilla), Add-on Recommendations, Top Sites (websites suggested by Mozilla for first-time Firefox users), and Pocket Recommendations (which is part of the Mozilla family).
+Firefox displays content, such as Add-on Recommendations, Top Sites (websites suggested by Mozilla for first-time Firefox users), and Pocket Recommendations (which is part of the Mozilla family).

 * __Location data__: Firefox uses your IP address to suggest relevant content based on your country and state.

-* __Technical & Interaction data__: Firefox sends us data such as the position, size and placement of content we suggest, as well as basic data about your interactions with Firefox’s suggested content.
-This includes the number of times suggested content is displayed or clicked.
+* __Technical & Interaction data__: Firefox sends us data such as the position, size and placement of content we suggest, as well as basic data about your interactions with content.
+This includes the number of times content is displayed or clicked.

-* __Webpage data for Snippets__: When you choose to click on a Snippet link, we may receive data about the link you followed.
-This information is not associated with any other information about you.
-[Learn more](https://abouthome-snippets-service.readthedocs.io/en/latest/data_collection.html).
-{: #snippets }

-* __Webpage, Language, and Location data for Pocket Recommendations__: We recommend content to you based on your browsing history, language, and country location.
+* __Pocket Recommendations__: We recommend content to you based on your browsing history, language, and country location.
 The process of deciding which stories you should see based on your browsing history happens locally in your copy of Firefox, and neither Mozilla nor Pocket receives a copy of your browsing history.
 To help you see relevant Pocket Recommendations based on your location, Firefox shares your language and country location with Pocket.

     Mozilla and Pocket receive aggregated data about the recommendations you see and click.
 We also share aggregated data about the sponsored content you see and click with our third-party ad platform Adzerk so advertisers can see how many people click on their articles.
 This aggregated data does not identify you personally.

-* __Location data and Interaction data for Top Sites__: When you click on a Sponsored Top Sites tile on New Tab, we share your country, region, county (if you're in the US), and the time you clicked with AdMarketplace (a third-party referral platform) to verify you navigated to the website.
+* __Top Sites__: When you click on a Sponsored Top Sites tile on New Tab, we share your country, region, county (if you're in the US), and the time you clicked with AdMarketplace (a third-party referral platform) to verify you navigated to the website.
 Firefox does not share your IP address or any other information that could be used to identify you.

 * __Add-on and Feature Recommendations__: We recommend Add-ons in two places: the Manage Your Extensions Page (about:addons) and the Awesome Bar, where you search or type in URLs.
 We may also recommend Firefox Features in the Awesome Bar.
 We base the recommendations in about:addons on a cookie.
 We base the recommendations in the Awesome Bar on your interaction with Firefox.
 Mozilla does not receive your browser history.
 The process happens locally in your own computer’s copy of Firefox.
 Learn More about [Awesome Bar recommendations](https://support.mozilla.org/kb/extension-recommendations) or [Extensions Page recommendations](https://support.mozilla.org/kb/personalized-extension-recommendations).